bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ---

-# Project Context
+# Academic Context

-This project was completed as Assignment 03 for DATA 423 (Data Science in Industry) at the University of Canterbury.
+This project was completed as **Assignment 03 for DATA 423 (Data Science in Industry)** at the **University of Canterbury**.

-The dataset is a simulated patient health dataset designed to emulate a clinical trial environment and provide opportunities for advanced predictive modelling, data exploration, and machine learning evaluation.
+The dataset is a simulated patient health dataset designed to emulate a clinical trial environment and provide opportunities for advanced predictive modelling and machine learning evaluation.